Guilford Technical Community College entertainment technology students take center stage at North Carolina Folk Festival

 Published on: September 9, 2024

-There were more than 45 artists from a myriad of musical genres that recently performed at the North Carolina Folk Festival in downtown Greensboro, but all shared a commonality: their shows were supported by members of Guilford Technical Community College’s entertainment technology program.
+More than 45 artists from a myriad of musical genres recently performed at the N.C.
+Folk Festival in downtown Greensboro, but all shared a commonality: Their shows were supported by members of Guilford Technical Community College’s entertainment technology program.

-The North Carolina Folk Festival, a free three-day event, celebrated its 10th anniversary this year, with almost 90 performances across five separate stages.
+The N.C.
+Folk Festival, a free three-day event, celebrated its 10th anniversary this year, with almost 90 performances across seven stages.
 More than 30 GTCC entertainment technology students, alumni, and faculty manned those stages from the first act at 4 p.m.
 Friday to the final one at 7:30 p.m.
 Sunday.

 For the first time, the GTCC students had their own stage where they were responsible for each performance from the beginning of the festival until the end.

-Dillon said there were “25 to 30” current students from the entertainment technology program that worked the festival.
+Dillon said there were “25 to 30” current students from the Entertainment Technology program who worked the festival.
 The students’ responsibilities during the festival covered a wide range, Dillon said.

 “They were stage managers and stagehands.
 They did stage mixing and monitor mixing.
 They helped load in and load out,” said Dillon.

-One GTCC entertainment technology student working the event shared his thoughts on the program and getting hands on experience.
+One GTCC Entertainment Technology student who worked the event shared his thoughts on the program and getting hands-on experience.

-Dillon, who, along with GTCC students, has worked all the NC Folk Festivals since its inception, and emceed a stage again this year, in addition to providing support to the entertainment technology students.
+Dillon has worked all of the N.C.
+Folk Festivals since its inception.
+He emceed a stage again this year, in addition to providing support to the entertainment tech students.
 He was not the only GTCC instructor involved.
 GTCC entertainment technology instructor Liz May ran the sound on the main stage.
-Also, Colin Cutler, an English instructor at the college, performed several times with his band Hot Pepper Jam.
+Also, Colin Cutler, an adjunct English instructor at the college, performed several times with his band Hot Pepper Jam.

-Dillon said it is a point of pride for the program to provide so much support for the NC Folk Festival, but it is just one of many big events students in the program work with each year.
+Dillon said it is a point of pride for the program to provide so much support for the N.C.
+Folk Festival, but it is just one of many big events entertainment tech students work with each year.

-“One of the interesting parts in comparison to many other entertainment programs on the east coast, is, there is a theoretic part, but ours is hands on.
+“One of the interesting parts in comparison to many other entertainment programs on the East Coast is that there is a theoretic part, but ours is hands on.
 Students who just started in the program two weeks ago will be working a stage this weekend.
 They are immediately under fire.”

 “Guilford Tech has been a great place for me to build and network.
 I’ve made great relationships here,” shared Justin “O’Malley” Lowery, GTCC student.